ydahal1/ydahal1/jokes.md

-What do you call a fake noodle?
-An impasta.
+A Sandwich walks into a bar, the bartender says “Sorry, we don’t serve food here”

 [
-Thu Feb 13 00:24:30 UTC 2025
+Fri Feb 14 00:24:26 UTC 2025
  ]